heroiclabs/nakama-docs/docs/runtime-code-basics.md

 Any function may be registered to intercept a message received from a client and operate on it (or reject it) based on custom logic.
 This is useful to enforce specific rules on top of the standard features in the server.

+The second argument will be the "incoming payload" containing data received that will be processed by the server.

 ```lua hl_lines="9"
 local nk = require("nakama")